 Service Definition Factors/Exceptions Examples assistive device generally occurring within the same room.
 Note: Transfer does not include: Assistance on/off toilet as this is evaluated as "Bowel and Bladder Care" and specified at MPP §30-757.14(a).
 Changing the recipient's position to prevent skin breakdown and to promote circulation.
 This task is assessed as part of "Repositioning and Rubbing Skin" at MPP §30-757.14(q).
 Exceptions include, but not limited to: If the recipient gets in and out of bed frequently during the day or night due to naps or use of the bathroom.
 If the weight of the recipient and/or condition of his/her bones requires more careful, slow transfers.
 If the recipient has spasticity or locked limbs.
 If the recipient is combative.
 Exception Documentation Examples: Exception Low: Only needs a boost from seated position.
 Exception High: The recipient gets in and out of bed frequently during the day or night due to naps or use of the bathroom.
-Exception High: The weight of the recipient and/or condition of his/her bones requires more careful, slow transfers. • Exception High: The recipient has spasticity or locked limbs.
+Exception High: The recipient of the recipient and/or condition of his/her bones requires more careful, slow transfers.
+Exception High: The weight of the recipient and/or condition of his/her bones requires more careful, slow transfers.
 Exception High: The recipient has spasticity or locked limbs.
-Exception High: The recipient is combative.